phantasie-schmiede/psb-foundation/README.md

 Properties without TCA\[...]-annotation will not be considered in TCA-generation.
 The available annotation properties also include onChange, label, position, etc.

-The relational types inline, mm and select have a special property named `linkedModel`.
-Instead of using foreignTable you can specify the class name of the related domain model and psb_foundation will insert the corresponding table name into the TCA.
+The relational types `inline`, `mm` and `select` have a special property named `linkedModel`.
+Instead of using `foreign_table` you can specify the class name of the related domain model and psb_foundation will insert the corresponding table name into the TCA.

-Additionally, the properties `foreignField` and `mmOppositeField` accept property names.
+Additionally, the properties `foreign_field` and `mm_opposite_field` accept property names.
 These will be converted to column names.

 Extended example: